rdali/Food4Thought/content/post/phd_tips.md

 3- Take your time, read a lot and have a clear idea of what and why you are doing things.
 Working without a long term plan is like driving somewhere new without a GPS, inefficient and redundant.
 It also sucks to work hard for years only to know that the question was answered before you started.

 4- Work in a modular fashion.
 Working step by step will help make sure what works and what doesn't.
+Unit test as much as possible!

 5- A lot of data is not always a good thing.
 It can easily clutter your thinking and drown you.
 Be systematic…